 Unlike other forms of cardio exercise, like running or HIIT, swimming is easy on the joints, per the ACE.
 The water helps reduce the impact by 36 to 55 percent, according to a March 2017 study from PLOS One.
 As a result, all of your movements are low-impact, placing less stress on your knees, hips and ankles.

-Training in water can even improve your muscular strength, as water adds resistance.
+Training in water can even improve your muscular strength, as water adds resistance, according to Godbold.
 Unlike running, for instance, where you're only moving through air, swimming requires you to push against the force of the water.

 Losing Weight by Treading Water

 Increasing your exercise is only one part of a healthy weight-loss plan.
 You'll want to pay attention to your diet, too.
-Regardless of your current meal plan, nearly all weight-loss diets depend on a calorie deficit (when you burn more calories than you consume), according to the Mayo Clinic.
+Regardless of your current meal plan, all weight-loss diets depend on a caloric deficit (burning more calories than you consume), according to the Mayo Clinic.

-To create a sustainable calorie deficit, you need to figure out how many calories you need to eat to maintain your current weight (your maintenance calories).
-You can find this value by tracking your food and weight across a week or two using a food diary or app like MyPlate.
+To find your recommended caloric intake for weight loss, you need to first figure out how many calories you need to eat to maintain your current weight (your maintenance calories).
+You can find this value by tracking your food and weight across a week or two using a food diary or app.

 Then, once you've found how many maintenance calories you consume, you can gradually cut up to 500 calories per day to lose about 1 pound each week, explains the Mayo Clinic.